What is EDI?

 That’s it!

-📢 We’re here to help!
-Please contact your account manager if you would like some hands-on assistance.
+We’re here to help!
+Please get in touch with support@getathelas.com if you’d like some hands-on assistance.